Hypermasculinity: Effect on race

 Other than the environment, another imperative factor to a child's growth are the parents or adults that surround them.
-These relationships are a big variable in the growth and development of the youth.
-They are measured by Social Capital which is the amount of time parents spend with their children, how close they are to each other, and anything that is given to the children that will increase their social development.
+These relationships are measured by social capital which is the amount of time parents spend with their children, how close they are to each other, and anything that is given to the children that will increase their social development.
 One main factor that decides a child's relationship and view of authority is based on the parents' strictness.
 This strictness is shown by parents controlling their sons and enforcing an expectation of masculinity.
 For example, expecting them not to cry, to deal with problems themselves and even forcing them to play sports.
 Young black men that were raised in a strict environment tend to have done better in school and socially, but they also tend to believe they have more authority as they grow older, especially as a man.
 It is a stereotype that African American families lean towards being more strict than others.
 This parenting strategy of being strict or harder on young African American boys causes them to suppress their emotions due to this misguided notion that this makes them more of a man.
 For example, famous actor Will Smith raises his sons in an unorthodox way.
 He treats his children equally to any other adult which reduces the amount of authority they seek and the amount of masculinity his sons feel they need.
 A quote from the famous artist Donald Glover describes the anger that many black males hold for their own hyper-masculinity.
 He says “Black men struggle with masculinity so much.
 The idea that we must always be strong really presses us all down – it keeps us from growing.”